swap 2 variables

 That means the following for the expression a,b = b,a :

-• The right-hand side b,a is evaluated, that is to say, a tuple of two elements is created in the memory.
-The two elements are the objects designated by the identifiers b and a, that were existing before the instruction is encountered during the execution of the program.
+b,ais evaluated, that is to say, a tuple of two elements is created in the memory.
+The two elements are the objects designated by the identifiersbanda, that were existing before the instruction is encountered during the execution of the program. - Just after the creation of this tuple, no assignment of this tuple object has still been made, but it doesn't matter, Python internally knows where it is.

-• Then, the left-hand side is evaluated, that is to say, the tuple is assigned to the left-hand side.
+- Then, the left-hand side is evaluated, that is to say, the tuple is assigned to the left-hand side.

-and the second identifier b is assigned to the second element of the tuple (which is the object that was formerly a before the swap because its identifiers was a)
+and the second identifierbis assigned to the second element of the tuple (which is the object that was formerly a before the swap because its identifiers wasa)

 This mechanism has effectively swapped the objects assigned to the identifiers a and b